microsoft/onnxruntime/docs/performance/tune-performance.md

 ### Mitigate high latency variance

 On some platforms, onnxruntime may exhibit high latency variance during inferencing.
-Sometimes this is caused by the constant cost model that onnxruntime use to breakdown tasks in the thread pool.
+This is caused by the constant cost model that onnxruntime use to breakdown tasks in the thread pool.
 To offer a way as possible mitigation, onnxruntime provides a dynamic cost model which could be enbabled by session option:

 ```
 sess_options.add_session_config_entry('session.dynamic_block_base', '2') #python API
 ```

-Whenever "dynamic_block_base" set to a positive value, onnxruntime thread pool will start to break down internal task in a dynamic way.
+Whenever "dynamic_block_base" set to a positive value, onnxruntime thread pool will break down internal tasks dynamically.
-E.g. Assume there is a function expected to run N number of times by the thread pool, with this dynamic model enabled, a thread will run
+Specifically, assume there is a function expected to run N number of times by the thread pool, with the dynamic model enabled, a thread will run

 ```
-(N - num_of_completed)/)(dynamic_block_base \* num_of_threads)
+residual_of_N/(dynamic_block_base \* num_of_threads)
 ```

-number of times of that function eveytime when it claims a CPu core.
-So over a period of time, threads in the pool are more likely to be load-balanced, thereby lower the average E2E inferencing latency.
+number of times of that function eveytime when it claims a CPU core.
+So over a period of time, threads in the pool are likely to be better load-balanced, thereby lowering the variance of E2E inferencing latency.
+Due to the same reason, the dynamic cost model may also better the performance for certains cases.